Prince Edward Island oysters shells and quahogs fresh off the sea

 Discover more travel tips for trips to savor on our blog TravelWorldOnline.

-Source Oyster Clams and Quahogs: own research on site.
-We would like to thank Tourism Prince Edward Island and the Canadian Tourism Commission for kindly inviting us on this trip.
-Our opinion remains our own.
+Source Oysters, mussels and quahogs: own research on site.
+We would like to thank Tourism Prince Edward Island and the Canadian Tourism Commission for the kind invitation to this trip.
+However, our opinions remain our own.

-Text oysters, mussels and quahogs: © Copyright Monika Fuchs, TravelWorldOnline
+Text oysters, mussels and quahogs: © Copyright Monika Fuchs and TravelWorldOnline

 Dear Monika,